MelEmilova/Exam-Angular-SoftUni/CookingSite/README.md

 # CookingSite

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.1.
+My Project`s name is 'Tasty and easy' maked for exam of Angular in SoftUni.

+## Installation

+npm install

 ## Development server

+Open file REST API-Coking.
+Run `npm install`.
+After that  `npm start` to start backend.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Run `ng serve --open` for a dev server.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding